 She stopped in mid flight.
 "That's not my name."
 "Oh, come here!
 Who cares?
 Want me to call you Madame President?"
 Trini ran up and forced a hug upon her little sister.
+"Is that chocolate on your face?"
+"Probably.
+Don't squeeze me so hard."
+She broke free.

-"Don't be ridiculous.
-Women aren't presidents - ow!
-Don't squeeze me so hard - yet!"
-"Senorita," Carlos regarded his sister earnestly, by which of your glorious titles are we addressing you today?"
+"Señorita," Carlos regarded his little sister earnestly, "by which of your glorious titles are we addressing you today?"
 "Not just today.
 I'm through with Baby and with María Elena.
 Forever."
 "Don't forget Mary Magdalene."
 "Please!
 I was just a child back then.
 You may call me," raising her chin, tilting her head for dramatic effect, "ME."
 "Me?"
 Trini blinked.
 "Won't that be kind of - confusing?"
 What she meant was conceited, but she didn't like to pick a fight.
 Baby sighed.

-"Wait a minute," Carlos said, his jaw drop ping.
+"Wait a minute," Carlos said, his jaw dropping.
 "Holy - you mean M-E, don't you?"
 He spelled it this time.
 Relief poured over Baby's face.
 "Yes!
 Of course."
 "Initials?"
 Trini asked.

 Baby answered patiently, "No. You don't spell it out every time, it's..."
 Carlos interrupted.
 He nodded as he repeated, "'ME.'
 Just like - 'boy, oh boy!'"
 Trini threw her hands in the air and headed back to the house.
 "It's like we don't even speak the same language!"
 The kitchen was warm, filled with the smell of chicken and sweet onions.
 Mamá was browning the rice.
 "Nunzio find your father yet?"
 Trini shook her head.
 "ME is here."
 "What kind of talk is that, baby talk?"
 "Yes.
 But don't call her that."
 Mamá frowned.

 Trini lingered, touching things, lifting lids.
 She wondered if she should say something to Mamá about moving back, but decided, no. Why get her hopes up until she was absolutely sure?
 Two more cars drove up.
 First, a navy blue station wagon holding Claudio and his little daughter, Mercedes.
 It was still a shock to see them without Adela.
 And just behind them, a black BMW crunched over the stones and little clumps of dirt, carrying the beautifully perfect Modesta and Paul.
 Paul and Claudio greeted one another in the driveway while Modesta led Mercedes down the hill.
 Trini and her mother watched the pair lift their arms and run.
 "They're going to take a tumble," Mamá said softly. "but just look at that child's face!"
 Mercedes glowed with pleasure.
 Everyone had been so worried about her when her mother died.
 She and Claudio seemed fine now.
 Modesta knelt to tie Mercedes' shoe.
 Trini watched her watching Claudio.
-"Aunt Modesta," Mercedes broke the spell.
-"You don't have to -" "Sh.
-It's all right," she smiled up at Mercedes.
-"I don't mind."
-Mercedes watched her aunt with surprise.
-She couldn't get used to her beautiful aunt waiting on her, fawning over her like she was a baby.
-She shrugged.
-It was probably just because she didn't have any children of her own.
-Poor Auntie Mo - Aunt Modesta.
-She kept forgetting she wasn't supposed to call her that anymore.
-Modesta grinned up at the child.
-"One more time?"
-Mercedes nodded.
+"Auntie Modesta, one more time!
+Please!"
+Modesta grinned up at the child and nodded.
 Together they pranced to the top of the hill again, Mercedes jumping and skipping around her graceful aunt.
-This time Claudio couldn't help but notice them, hair flying, perfume on the wind.
+This time Claudio couldn't help noticing them run, hair flying, perfume on the wind.
 He smiled.
 "Modesta!"
 Trini wrapped her arms around her sister's designer shirt, felt her heart pumping wildly, her body warm from running.
 "Nice running outfit!"
 "I liked it this morning, but now I wish I was dressed like Mercedes!"
 Both girls watched Mamá hugging the little girl like she'd never let her go.
 "My turn, my turn!"
 Trini grabbed Mercedes, tickling her and planting big kisses on her head.
 "Aunt Trini!
 You always do that!"
 Mercedes giggled.

 "Baby!"
 Modesta called.
 "Mercedes, go find Aunt Baby to play with!"
 "No, no," Trini interrupted.
 "She doesn't go by that anymore."
 Modesta sighed.
 "What is it now?"
 "Just call her me."
 "You?"
-"Call Aunt Baby Aunt Trini, too?"
-Mercedes asked doubtfully.
+"Call Aunt Baby Aunt Trini too?"
+Mercedes said doubtfully.